bigfatpanda-training/pandas-practical-python-primer/level-1/cli-basics.md

 * Break things into smaller chuncks with functions.
     * Create a function that parses command line input and returns the result.
     * Create a function stub that will be used to copy the files.

+## Goal 5: Introduction to Subprocess
+The subprocess module allows us to make calls to other programs on your system, Python or otherwise.
+We can then capture the output of these programs for evaluation.

+1. import the `subprocess` module
+2. Add content to the function stub that we created earlier to process the program arguments and copy the files.